 Anyone who meets the cosigner eligibility requirements for your loan is a potential candidate.
-Cosigners don’t necessarily have to be family members, though many borrowers feel most comfortable asking parents, guardians or other close relatives, such as aunts and uncles, to cosign.
+Cosigners do not necessarily have to be family members, though many borrowers feel most comfortable asking parents, guardians, or other close relatives, such as aunts and uncles, to cosign.
 A spouse or partner can also cosign a student loan, as can a friend.

-When choosing who to ask, you’ll also want to be careful not to make any assumptions.
-For example, a potential cosigner may appear to have their finances in order, but may actually have poor credit and a lot of their own debt.
+When choosing whom to ask, you will also want to be careful not to make any assumptions.
+For example, a potential cosigner may appear to have their finances in order but may have poor credit and a lot of their own debt.
 This can create an uncomfortable situation where they cannot help you.

 Planning “The Talk”

-Once you have a potential cosigner in mind, you need a detailed game plan for approaching the subject.
+Once you have a potential cosigner in mind, you need a game plan to best approach the subject.

 Do Your Research